 The LED technology that provides such intensive, uniform light from within the building stems from Targetti, an Italian architectural light company whose work brightens such places as the Uffizi gallery and Vienna’s State Opera House.

-(The MAK has another permanent Turrell installation at its Geymüllerschlössel site on Vienna’s outskirts.)
+The MAK actually has another permanent Turrell installation at its Geymüllerschlössel site on Vienna’s outskirts.

 How to get to MAKlite